sccn/mobilab/dependency/cudaica/README.md

 # How to build and install CUDAICA

-The following tutorial shows how to build and install CUDAICA binary and its companion helper programs.
+The following tutorial shows how to build and install CUDAICA binary and its helper programs.
 CUDAICA is an implementation of the Infomax ICA algorithm that is critical for speeding up orders of magnitude the decomposition of data into independent components.

 Although several tutorials already exist (see [cudaica on github](https://github.com/fraimondo/cudaica) and [cudaica on AAIL/UBA](https://liaa.dc.uba.ar/node/13)) we have found that the lack of details on those often leads to a cumbersome install experience.